michaelskyba/msk_kiss/README.md

 # msk_kiss
 msk_kiss: My personal KISS repository

 Don't take this is an accurate representation of my git commiting skills; due to the highly informal nature of this, the commit history will be even sloppier than usual.
+Also, *do not expect high-quality packages*.
+The 100% first priority is packaging things for _myself_, so I would recommend going in with the mindset of "this package I found isn't going to build".
+At worst, you'll have a starting point for making your own package, and at best, you'll be pleasantly surprised with a working one.

 ## Currently 'working' packages (as of July 2021):
 - xcape-git